Chukobyte/learn-engine-dev/docs/game_loop_and_sdl/initialize_sdl.md

 }
 ```

 The constructor calls the `Initialize` function which initializes SDL via [SDL_Init](https://wiki.libsdl.org/SDL_Init).
 We pass in `SDL_INIT_EVERYTHING` which initializes all SDL subsystems.
 After initializing the engine we will set `GameEngineContext` running property to `true` in the next section, but for now we are commenting it out.
 The destructor calls [SDL_Quit](https://wiki.libsdl.org/SDL_Quit) which shuts down all SDL subsystems.

+The `Update` function will be used to update things such as physics, A.I., game state, etc...
+We will want our game to run at a target frames per second and the current `TARGET_FPS` variable controls that.  `lastFrameTime` is used to keep track of what the frame time was the previous frame.
+[SDL_Delay](https://wiki.libsdl.org/SDL_Delay) is used to not completely occupy the cpu during a game loop.
+Experiment by commenting out [SDL_Delay](https://wiki.libsdl.org/SDL_Delay) and compare the cpu utilization with and without using it.

 Last but not least the `IsRunning` function just returns the value of `GameEngineContext` running.

 ## Main Loop